FACRC-AgTrace/AATP/website/docs/about/Governance.md

 The governance framework described on this page is designed to meet these criteria.

+## Licensing

+As required by [UNTP Extensions Governance](https://uncefact.github.io/spec-untp/docs/extensions/ExtensionsMethodology#extension-governance) the AATP is made available under the [Creative Commons 1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/?ref=chooser-v1).
+This means that it is free to use and can be modified and extended for any purpose.

 ## Governance Structure

 The AATP is governed under the Australian Agricultural Traceability Governance Group ([AATTG](https://www.agriculture.gov.au/biosecurity-trade/market-access-trade/alliance-2022/australian-agricultural-traceability-governance-group)) within the Data Interoperability Governance Group (DIGG).
 To ensure that AATG achieves it's purpose, formal liaison with other AATTG groups is required.